emp-tests/terraform-test/README.md

 # terraform-test

-Terraform module which creates an AWS SNS Topic, Launch Configuration, and two security groups.
+Terraform module which creates an AWS SNS Topic, Launch Configuration, Auto Scaling Group, and two security groups.

 ### Usage
 + Review and modify variables in terriform.tfvars as required